Language and Page Formatting Options

-- You have at least three worker nodes in the RHOCP cluster.
+- You have at least three worker nodes in the Red Hat OpenShift Container Platform cluster.

-- For additional resource requirements, see Planning your deployment.
+- You have satisfied any additional requirements required.
+For more information, see Planning your deployment.

-When you need to override the cluster-wide default node selector for OpenShift Container Storage, you can use the following command in command line interface to specify a blank node selector for the
+When you need to override the cluster-wide default node selector for OpenShift Container Storage, you can use the following command to specify a blank node selector for the

 openshift-storagenamespace (create openshift-storage namespace in this case):